friggog/StereoNet/README.md

 And that's the only version of the StereoNet now.
 Hope the coder can release the code as soon as possible so I can rectify the codes in my repository.
 2. The approach of computing the cost volume in the StereoNet paper is subtracting the padding image and the other image.
 Here I changed it to concatenate the two images.
 If you want to change it to the paper's way, just set it in the train.py when you initialize the net.
+3. Only traning and testing on the KITTI 2015 train dataset is not enough, the best performance has achieved 74.5% (pixels with error smaller than 1). **Pretraining on the SceneFlow dataset is necessary**.

 ## Pre-requirement
 + Pytorch 1.0.0